JD-Code05/JD-Code05/README.md

 # 💫 About Me:
-👋 Hi there, I’m JD!<br><br>
+👋 Hi there, I’m JD!<br>
-💻 I’m currently working on: Python projects, including a personal Discord Bot called **ZoneBot**, and a group **Discrete Structures Prototype** for cryptocurrency insights.<br><br>
+💻 I’m currently working on: Python projects, including a personal Discord Bot called **ZoneBot**, and a group **Discrete Structures Prototype** for cryptocurrency insights.<br>
-🤝 I’m looking to collaborate on: open-source projects.<br><br>
+🤝 I’m looking to collaborate on: open-source projects.<br>
-🧠 I’m looking for help with: improving my web development and backend programming skills.<br><br>
+🧠 I’m looking for help with: improving my web development and backend programming skills.<br>
-🌱 I’m currently learning: Git and backend programming roadmap.<br><br>
+🌱 I’m currently learning: Git and backend programming roadmap.<br>
-💬 Ask me about: coding projects, creative app ideas, or tips on starting your first GitHub repo.<br><br>
+💬 Ask me about: coding projects, creative app ideas, or tips on starting your first GitHub repo.<br>
 ⚡ Fun fact: I got into coding because I like technology — now I’m hooked on building anything that makes life easier or more fun!

 ---